54ADON/password-generator/README.md

 3. Click the "Generate Password" button to generate a new password.
 4. Click the copy icon to copy the generated password to your clipboard.

-## Installation

-To use this project, simply clone the repository and open the `index.html` file in your web browser.